ramulugiragani/githutest03/doc/contributing/advocacy-ambasador-program.md

 * Requesting that a tweet be retweeted by the Node.js X account.
 * Requesting that a LinkedIn post be reposted by the Node.js LinkedIn account.
-* At mentioning the nodejs/ambassadors team to ask other ambassadors to repost
+* @-mentioning the nodejs/ambassadors team to ask other ambassadors to repost.
 * Posting a link to the content in the "what's new" issue in nodejs/ambassadors so that it goes out on the news feed.